 One of the many wonderful things about Columbia is the juxtaposition between the great outdoors and great culture.
 Where else can you hike in a national park during the day and experience world-class fine dining at night?

 Our region’s temperate climate means we have access to farm-fresh ingredients all year, and, boy, do our city’s chefs know how to use them.
 Take Motor Supply Company Bistro in the Vista, whose menu changes daily based on the ingredients available.
-Or you can head over to Cola’s, named both as a nod to Columbia’s nickname, Soda City, and for its home in a restored 1930’s RC Cola bottling plant, has some great modern southern dishes.
-You’ll want to try shrimp and grits and a fried green tomato BLT.

 For many of our chef’s, access to fresh ingredients is about more than flavor, it’s about South Carolina pride.
 Take Tallulah on Devine Street.
 This establishment focuses on creating dishes that celebrate the heritage of South Carolina and with items like Carolina Heritage pork chops and pan seared wreck fish, you won’t be disappointed.
 You can also visit Terra in West Columbia and you’ll see the care that the chef puts into sourcing local ingredients and citing where they come from on the menu.